 - Both SOQL WHERE filters and SOSL search queries can specify text you should look for.
 When a given search can use either language, SOSL is generally faster than SOQL if the search expression uses a CONTAINS term. - SOSL can tokenize multiple terms within a field (for example, multiple words separated by spaces) and builds a search index off this.
 If you're searching for a specific distinct term that you know exists within a field, you might find SOSL is faster than SOQL for these searches.
-For example, you might use SOSL if you were searching for "John" against fields that contained values like "Paul and John Company".
+For example, you might

-• Keep the number of fields to be searched or queried to a minimum.
-Using a large number of fields leads to a large number of permutations, which can be difficult to tune.
+- use SOSL if you were searching for "John" against fields that contained values like "Paul and John Company". - Keep the number of fields to be searched or queried to a minimum.
+Using many fields leads to many permutations, which can be difficult to tune.